briney/auto-dab/program.md

 - **`prepare.py`** — this is the fixed evaluation protocol; never touch it
 - Do NOT install new packages (only use what's in `pyproject.toml`)
 - Do NOT modify `pyproject.toml`
+- Do NOT use a `"static"` masking schedule -- this is equivalent to BERT-style MLM and is known to generally perform better than MDLM, but one of the major motivations behind these experiments is to close the gap between MDLM and MLM.

 ### Goal
 Minimize **`val_loss`** — the average masked cross-entropy on the validation set, evaluated with a fixed cosine schedule and uniform masking (defined in `prepare.py`).